jplayer/react-jPlayer/README.md

 (function): A function that wraps your jPlayer.
 This means that you can use Redux original connect to wrap this connect with as well if you wanted to pass aditional Redux data from the store to your jPlayer.

 **Static Properties**
-1. `id`: The id of the jPlayer, this is whatever name you called your jPlayer function.
-This is passed down as a context so that react-jPlayer can internally know which jPlayer is the current one.
-2. `jPlayer`: The original function that you passed in.
+1. `jPlayer`: The original function that you passed in.
 E.g. if you wanted to read the original jPlayer's options that you specified.

 **Renders**